Early College Opportunities

 What is Concurrent Enrollment?

 Concurrent enrollment enables early college students to take college courses outside of their high school day.
-Concurrent students may take online or on-ground courses at Mohave Community College.
+Concurrent students may take online or on-ground courses at Mohave College.
 Participating scholarships or funding sources include Early Start Scholarship or WAVE JTED.

 Am I a college student?